Handkea utriformis: Description

+Like all puffballs, Handkea utriformis has a gasteroid basidiocarp, meaning the spores are produced internally, and are only released as the mature fruiting body ages and dries, or is broken.
 Young puffballs are typically 6 to 12 cm across, white, or pale grey-brown; in maturity it may attain dimensions of 25 cm broad by 20 cm tall.
 The exoperidum is tomentose—densely covered with a layer of fine matted hairs.
 The species derives its common name "mosaic puffball" from the mosaic pattern across the top and sides that develops as the fruiting body matures and the outer wall (exoperidium) breaks up into polygonal patches.

 The underside of the puffball is attached to the ground by a root-like assemblage of hyphae called a rhizomorph.
 It is squat in appearance and roughly pear-shaped, not usually taller than it is wide.
-The flesh (gleba, or spore bearing mass) is white when young, but becomes brown and powdery upon maturity.
+The flesh (gleba, or spore-bearing mass) is white when young, but becomes brown and powdery upon maturity.
 The upper skin eventually disintegrates weeks or even months after the puffball's appearance, and the brown spores are released into the air; this process is often hastened by rain, or by being trodden on by cattle.
 Eventually, all that remains is the sterile cup-shaped base, which can sometimes hold water.
 This feature may have been the source of the specific epithet, as utrarius is Latin for ‘water carrier’.